Style (Luna Sea album)

 Style is the fifth studio album by Japanese rock band Luna Sea, released on April 22, 1996.
 It was the band's last on the record label MCA Victor, became their first number one on the Oricon Albums Chart, and charted for 21 weeks.
-In 1996, it was certified Platinum by the RIAJ for sales over 400,000.
+It has sold over 725,000 copies, and was certified Platinum by the RIAJ.
 Luna Sea re-recorded the entire album and released it on November 29, 2023, through Avex Trax.